 Special rules for certain retired or disabled farmers and surviving spouses of farmers.
 Certain retired or disabled farmers and surviving spouses of farmers are treated as materially participating in a farming activity if the real property used in the activity would meet the estate tax rules for special valuation of farm property passed from a qualifying decedent.
 See Temporary Regulations section 1.469-5T(h)(2).

 Estates and trusts.
 The PAL limitations apply in figuring the distributable net income and taxable income of an estate or trust.
-See Temporary Regulations section 1.469-1T(b)(2) and (3).
 The rules for determining material participation for this purpose have not yet been issued.

 Grouping of Activities